IFcoltransG/buuza-wiki/Person/Groups/Al-Harir.md

+# Al-Harir
-Most members of the ruling dynasty of [Dawlat Al-Harir](../../Location/Dawlat%20Al-Harir.md) live outside its borders, in their ancestral home.
-Senior members of the family appoint an oracle, [Aria](../Aria.md), to rule it.
+Most members of the ruling dynasty of [[Dawlat Al-Harir|Dawlat Al-Harir]] live outside its borders, in their ancestral home.
+Senior members of the family appoint an oracle, [[Aria|Aria]], to rule it.